ReProbe: Efficient Test-Time Scaling of Multi-Step Reasoning by Probing Internal States of Large Language Models: Ethics Statement

-We will fully open-source our trained UHeads, code, prompts, human annotations, and processed datasets to ensure full reproducibility.
-For all training, evaluation, and sampling, we fix random seeds to 1 or 42 (see specified in scripts).
-One major challenge of reproducing exact numbers in our tables from scratch is the use of API-based DeepSeek-R1.
-API-based LLMs are known to be inherently non-deterministic even if fixing prompts and temperature.
+\myparagraph{Reproducibility.} We fully open-source our trained ReProbes, code, prompts, human annotations, and processed datasets to ensure full reproducibility.
+For all training, evaluation, and sampling, we fix random seeds to 1 or 42 (as specified in the codebase).
+One major challenge in reproducing the exact numbers in our tables from scratch is the use of API-based DeepSeek-R1.
+API-based LLMs are known to be inherently non-deterministic even when fixing prompts and temperature.
 To address this, we provide all DeepSeek-R1 annotations used in training and evaluation, allowing others to faithfully reproduce our results.
-If reproducing from scratch, our codebase also guarantees to reproduce similar trends and observations, even if there are slight differences in exact numbers.
-Code and data: \url{https://anonymous.4open.science/r/uhead-86C1/README.md}
+If reproducing from scratch, our codebase also guaranties the reproduction of similar trends and observations, even if there are slight differences in exact numbers.